 - Tournament Applications- Talk to your coach about what tournaments are appropriate for your team.
+Some clubs leave tournament selection up to the coach and others are guided by the Director of Coaching.
 When completing a tournament application pay particular attention to payment deadlines, play level and roster freeze dates.

 - Team Bonding- Team events make for a stronger team and fun for all.
 I advise you have someone else help you with this, but some fun event ideas are… lunch, dinner, swim party, bowling, beach, movie nights and holiday parties.
 Don’t forget to have some fun things for parents too.

 Be prepared and bring the things that you need to games and tournaments.
 I have a team bag (it’s just a small messenger bag- very manly so that my hubby won’t mind carrying it!) that contains the following…